 If you live in a new home, you probably have cheap gutters and hangers.
 It’s an easy place for a builder to keep costs down.

 At a minimum, reinforce your gutters with extra, stronger hangers and try to get the hangers hung into the rafter tails.
 If you can, insist on 0.32 gauge aluminum for a good quality gutter.

-Take a look at how the gutter hanger was installed.
-The best gutter hangers hook over the back of the gutters and then screw through the gutter.
+Take a look at how the hanger was installed.
+The best hangers hook over the back of the gutters and then screw through the gutter system.
 Rehang anywhere you find both sides of the hanger installed in the gutter.
 Gutters can sag between hangers so in places with snow and ice, space the hangers 18 inches apart.

 Keep reading our guide to find out exactly how to deal with ice and gutters.